yushuhuan/mNGS_pathogen_detection/README.md

 # Pathogen detection for DNA-based-mNGS intraocular fluid data

 This is a simple framework which can be used to analysis DNA-based-mNGS intraocular fluid data.
-It based on mainstream analysis tools, including qualiity control, mapping, remove host sequences and fast multiple alignment.
+It based on mainstream analysis tools, including quality control, mapping, remove host sequences and fast multiple alignment.
 We designed several scripts to execute analysis.

 ## Turorial